suckharder/homelab-docker/README.md

-# homelab-docker
+# Homelab Docker

-An assortment of Docker services - contains various configs and compose files.
+> An IaC (Infrastructure as Code) type of thing.

+My Docker Stuff... mostly to serve as documentation/backup for me.

+## WIP

+## In case anyone wants to deploy this - DEPLOY NPM-Crowdsec-Authentik-Stack FIRST, THEN PICK AND CHOOSE!